Empowering Parents with an Active Educational Role

 More Student Funds for Educational Needs

-Supervising Teachers, Parent Educator, Parent Liaison, Counselors, Mentors and Tutors
+Supervising Teachers, Parent Educator, Parent Support, Counselors, Mentors and Tutors

-In the home study program, parents are the true educators, but we’re always here to lend a hand.
-Each family is partnered with a highly qualified, state credentialed, Supervising Teacher (ST) who forms a strong bond with their home schooling families, helping and encouraging them along the way.
+In the alternative home study program, parents work in strong partnerships with a highly qualified, state credentialed, Supervising Teacher (ST) who forms a strong bond with their home schooling families, helping and encouraging them along the way.
 Your ST will help develop a Personalized Learning Plan for each student based on the California Academic Content Standards and the individual child’s abilities, interests, and learning style.
 Then they’ll monitor your child’s progress through regular, scheduled, face-to-face meetings and provide assistance, guidance and input as needed.
 Your ST will ensure all requirements are being met, answer questions and provide ideas and assistance, giving you the peace of mind you need.

 We also recognize that some parents may need additional assistance with particular subjects, like math, science, history or language arts.
 That’s why, in addition to the great support provided by your ST, Horizon Charter Schools provides a Parent Educator who teaches workshops and gives you tips and tricks to teach specific courses.
 Because not all children learn the same way, our Parent Educator may also help you recognize and work with different learning styles.
 Check out our Parent Educator page for more information.

-Over the years, parents have confided that one of their biggest concerns about homeschooling is a lack of socialization for their children.
-To alleviate that fear, we provide a Parent Liaison who helps coordinate activities and events that bring families together.
-Visit our Parent Liaison page to learn more.
+Over the years, parents have confided that one of their biggest concerns about independent study is a lack of socialization for their children.
+To alleviate that fear, our grade level cohorts coordinate enrichment events that bring families together, virtually.
+Our families are also encouraged to reach out to each other to coordinate "outside of school" events, when looking for in person activities.
+Visit our Parent Support page to learn more.